marcosvm13/blog/_posts/2018-10-24-shape-dependent-computations-in-scala-and-agda.md

 }
 ```

 Now we can explain their limitations in a more precise way.
 For instance, let’s consider the resulting function of `update`.
-The input of this function is declared to be any `List[A]`, not lists of a particular <em>shape</em>.
+The input of this function is declared to be any `List[A]`, not lists of a particular *shape*.
 That’s relevant to our problem because we want the compiler to be able to block invocations for trees of an undesired shape, i.e. length.
 But how can we represent the shape of an algebraic data type in the Scala type system?
-The answer is <em>subtyping</em>, i.e. we can declare the result of that function to be some `L &lt;: List[A]`, instead of a plain `List[A]`.
+The answer is *subtyping*, i.e. we can declare the result of that function to be some `L &lt;: List[A]`, instead of a plain `List[A]`.
 There is a one-to-one correspondence between the subtypes of the algebraic data type `List[A]` and its possible shapes.

 Similarly, the input trees of `get` and `update` are declared to be any `Tree[A]`, instead of trees of a particular shape `T &lt;: Tree[A]`.
 This is bad, because in that way we won’t be able to determine which is the exact list shape that must be returned for a given tree.
 Ok, but how can we determine the shape of list corresponding to a given shape of tree?
-The answer is using <em>type-level functions</em> which operates on input/output types that represent shapes.
+The answer is using *type-level functions* which operates on input/output types that represent shapes.

 These shape-dependent functions are declared as traits and defined through the implicits mechanism.
 For instance, the declaration of the type-level function between trees and lists is as follows: